Drug Enforcement Administration: DEA Museum

-In 1999, the DEA opened the Drug Enforcement Administration Museum in Arlington, Virginia.
+In 1999, the DEA opened the Drug Enforcement Administration Museum in Arlington County, Virginia.
 The original permanent exhibit – Illegal Drugs in America: A Modern History – remains the museum's centerpiece.
 The exhibit features "the more than 150 year history of drugs and drug abuse and the DEA," including a considerable collection of drug paraphernalia and an image of a smiling drug vendor under the heading "Jimmy's Joint".

 In popular culture

 The DEA are commonly featured in crime drama films and TV, as both protagonists and antagonists.